Rycieos/minecraft-console/README.md

 Profile specific:
 * `type`              the type of server.
 Right now, only minecraft is supported.
 * `autostart`         if the server should be started when `console start all` is run.
-This allows profiles to be configured without needing to run automaticlly.
+This allows profiles to be configured without needing to run automatically.
 * `server_path`       the location of the server directory.
 Where the server files are saved.
 If not specified, will default to `server_root/profile_name`.
 * `backup_path`       the location of the backup directory.
 If not specified, backups will be disabled for that profile.
 * `world`             the name of the world directory.
 This allows multiple worlds (maps) to be used per profile.
 Put a different server.properties file in each world directory, then change this `world` option to select the different world to use.